initstring/RTAP/docs/getting-started.md

   - From MITRE campaign: imports the techniques from a MITRE ATT&CK campaign
 - Provide the name, description, status
 - Set the start and end dates.
 These dates drive analytics such as trends and duration metrics, so keep them accurate.
-- Optionally, configure tags, crown jewels, threat actor being emulated, and group access restrictions.
+- Optionally, configure tags, targets (with crown jewel markers), threat actor being emulated, and group access restrictions.

 <p align="center">
   <a href="images/new-operation.png">